legal tech trainees

 If you think that Castrén & Snellman could be right for you, fill out our trainee application form and tell us about yourself.
 We read every application.

-We will let all applicants know either over the phone or via e-mail when the new trainees have been selected.
+We will let all applicants who participated in a recruiting day or interview know the results of the recruitment process either over the phone or via e-mail.